ArkinSolomon/xpkg-docs/docs/xpkg-developers/environment-variables.md

 # Environment Variables

 This file defines different environment variables used in all X-Pkg software.
+Not including all required variables results in undefined behavior.

 ## Registry